-The NVC Campus Housing Project, currently being considered by the Board of Trustees, would provide housing for our diverse students, including veterans, foster youth, single parents, international students, athletes, and more.
+The NVC Campus Student Housing Project will provide housing for our diverse students, including veterans, foster youth, single parents, international students, athletes, and more.
 On-campus student housing allows students to actively engage in meaningful ways with the campus: Students who choose to live on-campus generally have better grades and are more likely to graduate than their counterparts who live off campus.
 The project will provide quality below-market rate housing for students and will support college enrollments, as well as recruitment and retention goals for both students.
 Campus student housing will expand NVC's support of our community by providing local workforce housing, reducing traffic and travel, and enhancing adjacent city projects.

 NVC Campus Housing FAQs

 The 2015 Campus Master Plan Initial Report, a policy and land use plan, identified several areas of the campus suitable for development of student and employee housing.
-We have since undertaken several exploratory activities, including gathering constituent feedback; conversations with local government agencies and nonprofit organizations; and consultation with area experts and legal counsel to assess the feasibility of campus housing.
+We have since selected a site at the north end of campus for student housing, which will offer a mix of furnished traditional dorm rooms with access to shared kitchens and bathrooms, ensuite dorm rooms with private bathrooms and apartments in various sizes.